ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 ## IN ORDER TO ACCURATELY AND RESPONSIBLY USE GREEN TEAM’S CLINICAL DATA SERVICE, YOU MUST READ THE ENTIRE TEXT BELOW.

 ## SUMMARY OF KEY POINTS:
-1. Fully identified patient data comprise data on ~160,000 patients with an ‘asthma-like’ phenotype; the data can be used for scientific inference, but caveats pertain to multiple aspects of the data, including geocodes; IRB approval is required for access.
+1. Fully identified patient data comprise data on ~160,000 patients with an ‘asthma-like’ phenotype.
+The data can be used for scientific inference, but caveats pertain to multiple aspects of the data, including geocodes.
+IRB approval is required for access.

-2. HuSH+ (HIPAA Safe Harbor Plus) patient data hypothetical data on ~16,000 patients with an ‘asthma-like’ phenotype; the data can be used to a limited extent for scientific inference, but critical caveats pertain; a fully executed DUA is required for access.
+2. HuSH+ (HIPAA Safe Harbor Plus) patient data comprise deidentified data on ~16,000 patients with an ‘asthma-like’ phenotype.
+The data can be used to a limited extent for scientific inference, but critical caveats pertain to the data.
+A fully executed DUA is required for access.

 a.
-Any inferences based on date/time and location (geocode) CANNOT be made using the HuSH+ patient data; and
+Any inferences based on date/time and location (geocode) CANNOT be made using the HuSH+ patient data because dates/times have been shifted and geocodes were randomly assigned.

 b.
 All other inferences MUST consider date/time and location as potentially hidden covariates.

+3. ICEES (Integrated Clinical and Environmental Exposures Service) provides access to deidentified data on all patients with an ‘asthma-like’ phenotype; the data can be used to a limited extent for scientific inference, but critical caveats pertain to the data.
+There are no restrictions on data access.

+a.
+All feature variables have been binned or recoded, and the underlying integrated feature tables have been designed to present either patient- or visit-level data over specific 'study' periods (currently defined as calendar years).

+b.
+All inferences must be made in respect to the binning strategy, 'study' design, and type of integrated feature table.

-3. We kindly request that Translator team members provide proper attribution for any products (e.g., manuscripts, podium presentations, software) deriving from work related to the HuSH+ patient dataset.
-Attribution should include acknowledgement of the funder (NCATS Biomedical Data Translator Program, OT3TR002020) and all Green Team members who contributed to the work.
+**We kindly request that Translator team members provide proper attribution for any products (e.g., manuscripts, podium presentations, software) derived from work related to Green Team's clinical datasets.
+Attribution should include acknowledgement of the funder (NCATS Biomedical Data Translator Program, OT3TR002020) and all Green Team members who contributed to the work.**

 [Clinical Data API](https://translator.ncats.io/)

-## Green Team Clinical Data Service: Fully identified Patient Data vs HuSH+ Patient Data
+## Green Team Clinical Data Service: Fully Identified Patient Data, HuSH+ Patient Data, ICEES

-The Green Team’s Clinical Data Service API provides defined access to clinical data on ~16,000 HuSH+ patients with an ‘asthma-like’ phenotype.
-Users can select input parameters, and the service returns select output based on the input parameters.
-The input parameters are: sex; race; and location or type of visit (inpatient, outpatient, emergency).
-Based on the input parameters, the service returns the following output parameters: a list of patients by ID, birth date, sex, race, latitude/longitude location of primary residence; an array of diagnostic ICD code, dates of encounters and location of encounters, medications prescribed/administered at each encounter; and dates of diagnoses and diagnostic ICD codes.

-Importantly, users must understand the definition of HuSH+ patient data and the limitations of the data in order to appropriately use the clinical service API and accurately interpret the output.

-For the NCATS Biomedical Translator project, the Green Team has created two sets of patient data: (1) **fully identified patient data**; and (2) **HuSH+ (HIPAA Safe Harbor Plus) patient data**.
+For the NCATS Biomedical Translator project, Green Team has created three sets of patient data: (1) **fully identified patient data**; (2) **HuSH+ (HIPAA Safe Harbor Plus) patient data**; and (3)**ICEES (Integrated Clinical and Environmental Exposures Service)**.

+## Fully Identified Patient Dataset

 The **fully identified patient dataset** is comprised of real observational data on ~160,000 patients with an ‘asthma-like’ phenotype (defined below) from UNC Health Care System’s Carolina Data Warehouse for Health (CDWH).
 As such, the data can be used for clinical interpretation, scientific inference, and discovery.
-Important caveats include:
+Important caveats are listed below.

-*1. Geocodes represent patient home location in Feb 2016; discussion are underway with CDWH regarding a more regular batch upload and treatment of historical data;*
+*1. Geocodes represent patient home location in Feb 2016; discussions are underway with the CDWH Oversight Commmittee regarding a more regular batch upload and treatment of historical data.*

-*2.	age_in_years_num variable is entered by provider at each visit and thus is not as reliable as calculating age from birth date and date of visit;*
+*2.	age_in_years_num variable is entered by the provider at each visit and thus is not as reliable as calculating age from birth date and date of visit.*

-*3. Medications include both administered and prescribed;*
+*3. Medications include both administered and prescribed.*

-*4. Medications are not standardized, so all possible formulations, generic/brand names, dosages, and doses are represented; and*
+*4. Medications are not standardized, so all possible formulations, generic/brand names, dosages, and doses are represented.*

 *5. CDWH data are structured using the i2b2 data model, and certain variables are lost or transformed when EPIC EMR data are pulled into i2b2, for example:*